Kigali: Film industry

+Significant days

 On Genocide Memorial Day, a national holiday observed every year on 7 April, the Kigali Genocide Memorial hosts Kwibuka, during which the president lights a "flame of hope" and addresses the nation.
 This is followed by an official week of mourning and, on 4 July, the Liberation Day holiday.

 Along with the rest of Rwanda, the last Saturday of each month in Kigali is umuganda, a morning of mandatory community service lasting from 8 am to 11 am.
 All able-bodied people between 18 and 65 are expected to carry out community tasks such as cleaning streets or building homes for vulnerable people.
 Most normal services close down during umuganda, and public transportation is limited.

+Cuisine

 Kigali's cuisine is similar to that of the rest of the country.
 For those reliant on subsistence agriculture, local staple foods include bananas, plantains (known as ibitoke), pulses, sweet potatoes, beans, and cassava (manioc).
 These staple foods are also served in restaurants across the city, often as part of a mélange, a self-service buffet meal which can also include meat, chips or fish.
 Cassava leaves are often combined with onions and other ingredients to make a stew dish known as isombe.
 Brochettes are the most popular food when eating out in the evening, usually made from goat but sometimes tripe, beef or fish.
 The city has restaurants serving dishes from outside the country, including Chinese, French, Indian, and Italian.
-Popular drinks include ikivuguto, a fermented milk, and banana beer.
+Popular drinks include ikivuguto, a fermented milk, and urwagwa banana beer.